 A Rare Moment for a Rare Home

-Now that 142 Crafts Road has new owners, it’ll probably be decades before it ever hits the market again.
+Homes like 142 Crafts Road come along once in a generation, and it’ll probably be decades before this one trades again.
 It’s the kind of home that becomes part of someone’s life story.

 And if you ever want to talk Chestnut Hill favorites, historic homes, or what’s coming on next in Brookline, Paul’s always a great place to start.